-The competition is open for all full time law students who are enrolled in an undergraduate or taught postgraduate law program (Master or LLM) in one of the following universities in Cyprus and are not yet trainee lawyers or members of the Bar.
+The competition is open for all full time law students who are enrolled in an undergraduate or taught postgraduate law program (Master or LLM).
+The students will be competing in two separate categories, depending on their lever of education and/or experience.

 – European University of Cyprus

 * Paralegals, Trainee lawyers, Lawyers and trained or accredited Mediators are considered as experienced and should register in Category B.

 Internships in law offices, if not combined with other experience, do not constitute professional experience and Undergraduate law students- interns can register in Category A.